NVIDIA/NeMo-Guardrails/examples/bots/info/README.md

 how to answer said question.
 ```
 define bot inform capabilities
-  "I am an AI assistant which helps answer questions based on a given knowledge base.
-For this interaction, I can answer question based on the job report published by US Bureau of Labor Statistics."
+  "This is an example bot that illustrates topical check capabilities for answering claims on a single topic.
+It can answer questions based on the job report published by US Bureau of Labor Statistics."
 ```

 Therefore, we define a bot message.
 At this point, a natural question a